10 Days in Vietnam: The Best 10 Day Vietnam Itinerary For First Timers

 Vietnam is a country with rich history and culture, incredible food, beautiful beaches, mountains and scenery that will leave you surprised and amazed.
 It is one of the best places to visit in Southeast Asia and it is probably the No.1 country I would recommend visiting in SE Asia.

-There are many ways to spend 10 days or even 2 weeks in Vietnam.
-This 10 day Vietnam itinerary will focus on how to see the highlights of Vietnam from North to South.
+There are many ways to spend 10 days in Vietnam.
+This Vietnam itinerary will focus on how to see the highlights of Vietnam from North to South.

 This blog contains occasional affiliate links, where I receive a small commission on sales of the products/hotels that are linked at no additional cost to you.
 In addition, as an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.